Battle of Cabrita Point: Prelude

-The battle
+Battle

 Leake's fleet reached the Strait late on the 9th, and laid to during the night.
 The next morning at about 5.30 a.m., they were within two miles of Cabrita Point, when they saw five sail coming out of the Bay.
 These proved to be the French ships Magnanime (74), Lys (86), Ardent (66), Arrogant (60), and Marquis (66).
 They made at first towards the Barbary Coast, but, finding that they were being gained upon, stood for the Spanish coast.
 At 9 a.m.
 Sir Thomas Dilkes in HMS Revenge, with the Newcastle, Antelope and a Dutch man-of-war, got within gunshot of Arrogant, which, after a slight resistance, struck.
 Before 1 p.m. two Dutch ships took Ardent and Marquis; Magnanime and Lys were driven ashore to the westward of Marbella.
 Magnanime, in which De Pointis had his flag, ran ashore with so much force that all her masts went by the board.
 The French subsequently burned Magnanime and Lys.

 The rest of the French squadron had been blown from their anchorage by a gale and had taken shelter in the bay of Málaga.
 They now slipped their cables and made their way to Toulon.